cran-task-views/Econometrics/Econometrics.md

   `r pkg("meboot")` or the `tsbootstrap()` from `r pkg("tseries")`.
-- *Inequality:* For measuring inequality, concentration and poverty the package `r pkg("ineq")` provides some basic tools such as Lorenz curves, Pen\'s parade, the Gini coefficient and many more.
+- *Inequality:* For measuring inequality, concentration and poverty the package `r pkg("ineq")` provides some basic tools such as Lorenz curves, Pen's parade, the Gini coefficient and many more.
 - *Structural change:* R is particularly strong when dealing with structural changes and changepoints in parametric models, see `r pkg("strucchange")` and `r pkg("segmented")`.